zandershah/notes/music140.md

 - Different instruments: guitar, fiddle, mandelin.
 - Controlled but forward nasal sound.

-The **products** of the music insdustry at this time are sheet music and recordings.
+The **products** of the music industry at this time are sheet music and recordings.
 Sheet music dominates recordings until the late 1920s.
 By the end of WWII, recording industry has come to dominate.

 ## Why a Music Industry?
 Development of American Music Industry